garretchristensen/BestPracticesManual/Manual.md

 interactions tested, possibly adjusting for multiple hypotheses, and ideally specifying beforehand the interactions to be tested.

-Somewhere in either registration or PAP—discuss exact details of randomization.(Bruhn and McKenzie 2009)
+Somewhere in either registration or PAP or protocol—discuss exact details of randomization.(Bruhn and McKenzie 2009)

 and <http://e-gap.org/resources/guides/randomization/>